kleph/dcos-docs/1.10/installing/development/gui-installer/prerequisites/index.md

 **Tip:** Refer to [this shell script](https://raw.githubusercontent.com/dcos/dcos/1.10/cloud_images/centos7/install_prereqs.sh) for an example of how to install the software requirements for DC/OS masters and agents on a CentOS 7 host.

 ## All Nodes

-### Docker

-Docker must be installed on all bootstrap and cluster nodes.
-The supported versions of Docker are:

-- 1.13.x
-- 1.12.x
-- 1.11.x

-**Recommendations**

-* Docker 1.11.x - 1.13.x is recommended <a href="https://github.com/docker/docker/issues/9718" target="_blank">for stability reasons</a>.

-* Do not use Docker `devicemapper` storage driver in `loop-lvm` mode.
-For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

-* Prefer `OverlayFS` or `devicemapper` in `direct-lvm` mode when choosing a production storage driver.
-For more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

-* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

-* Run Docker commands as the root user (with `sudo`) or as a user in the <a href="https://docs.docker.com/engine/installation/linux/centos/#create-a-docker-group" target="_blank">docker user group</a>.

 **Distribution-Specific Installation**